Bo-Dai/CSE6243-fall2024/_pages/project.md

 - 10% for empirical and theoretical analysis of results and methods
 - 20% for quality of writing (clarity, organization, flow, etc.)

+The project final report will be due at **11:59 PM on December 9th**
 <!---
 The project final report will be due at **11:59 PM on Friday, May 10th** (tentative), and must be submitted via [Gradescope](https://www.gradescope.com/courses/36025).
 -->